-Breakfast is served to students between 8:00-8:20 AM at the Lower School and Middle School and at 7:50 AM at the Upper School.
+Breakfast is served to students between 7:35-7:50 AM at the Lower School, between 8:30-8:45 AM at the Middle School and between 8:35-9:00 AM at the Upper School.
 Students arriving late will not be served breakfast.
 Breakfast for students who are not eligible for free or reduced priced meals is \$1.94 for students in grades K-8 and \$2.04 for students in grades 9-12.

-Lunches are provided by Revolution Foods and served by their staff.
+Lunches are provided by Sodexo and served by their staff.
 Students may, of course, bring their own lunches if they prefer.
 Candy, soda and caffeinated beverages are not allowed.
 If brought to school students will not be able to keep them.
 Students are not permitted to order food to be delivered to the school.
 In the rare case that a parent must drop off food/lunch at school, they must do so before their child's scheduled lunch time.
 It needs to meet the above-named requirements and must be eaten during the designated lunch time.
 As a general rule, students will not be allowed to miss class to eat lunch.
-Lunch for students who are not eligible for free or reduced priced meals is \$3.26 for students in grades K-8 and \$3.36 for students in grades 9-12.
+Lunch for students who are not eligible for free or reduced priced meals is \$3.76 for students in grades K-8 and \$3.86 for students in grades 9-12.